 Additionally, CBD has no psychoactive properties, meaning it does not produce a “high”.

-Due to the legalization of medical marijuana across thirty-one states, interest in CBD’s properties has increased dramatically in recent years.
+Due to the legalization of medical marijuana across thirty-one states and the 2018 Farm Bill, interest in CBD’s properties has increased dramatically in recent years.
 In 2017, approximately $140 million was spent on funding cannabinoid research projects, and the FDA approved an epilepsy medication that has CBD as the active ingredient this past year (2018) in April.

 Recent research, while still early, seems to suggest that CBD may have pain-reducing and anti-anxiety properties.
 With this in mind, CBD may be able to address the most common reasons why people have trouble sleeping: chronic pain and anxiety.
 In fact, around 23% of chronic pain sufferers have inconsistent sleep patterns and trouble sleeping.
 Studies also suggest that CBD may hold promise for REM sleep behavior disorder and excessive daytime sleepiness, though, clinical trials are necessary to validate these early findings.
 Additionally, early animal studies suggest that CBD may increase the duration of sleep.,